Interview | Alexandra Silber Cuts Wit with Wisdom in New Memoir, 'White Hot Grief Parade'

 She continues, "That her innocence is shattered, her childhood at its end.
 Loss like this will never be 'OK,' darling girl, I would say.
 It will only grow familiar and thus less harrowing.
 There may never be anything deeper or more painful to wish away, ever again.
 But now?
 Now Little Red has earned her passage to the human race.
 She may now arrive upon humanity's shores as the inextinguishable woman she is destined to become — that this exact tragedy, in time, if she allows it, will make her soul the richer and escort her to her highest self."

 Pouring her heart out one vignette at a time, Silber's words carry a message as timely as Sondheim's, drenched in the "things that make it worth the journeying," so to speak.
-"The greatest 'Into the Woods' ache is that I will likely never get to play Little Red — which is the character I have always felt the most aligned with," writes Silber to Popdust over a recent email.
+"The greatest 'Into the Woods' ache is that I will likely never get to play Little Red — which is the character I have always felt the most aligned with," writes Silber to Popdust in a recent email.
 "She is the one who faces so much trauma and loss so early in her life.
 I suppose a part of me will always 'be' her."

 "While I would certainly never turn down an opportunity to play Sondheim's Cinderella, I do feel I have worked through a great deal of her arc through my own life," she observes, weighing the significance of the fantastical characters to her own tangible reality.
 "As I also say in [the book], as an actor, I have never seen myself 'inside' 'Into the Woods' — uncertain which character is ideally right for me to embody and breathe life into.
 It's simply a piece I always feel I am seeing from the outside.
 Perhaps, that means I am the Narrator..."